Two Analyst Using KPI Dashboard on laptop

 It certainly needs refining to capture primary activities that are not particularly related to specific diseases.

-As primary care clinicians, we should not rely solely on numbers as measures of success or failure.
-The effort we put forth each day for the patients in front of us is equally important.
-This includes being a listening ear for a distressed patient, discussing recent blood test results, completing pending administrative reports, supporting the well-being of our staff, and ending each day with a smile, knowing that we did our best and will strive to do the same tomorrow.
+As primary care clinicians, we should not rely solely on numbers to measure our success or failure.
+The effort we put forth each day for our staff and the patients in front of us is just as important.
+This includes being a listening ear for a distressed patient, supporting the well-being of our staff and ending each day with a smile, knowing that we did our best and will strive to do the same tomorrow.

 Primary care is invaluable to the healthcare ecosystem and long-term patient health outcomes.
 Support for primary care must reflect our value for and understanding of how it functions.
 Read more about a radical vision for primary care here